rOpenGov/enigma/inst/vign/enigma_vignette.md

 #> [1] ""
 ```

-## Use case: Plot frequency of flight distances
+## Use case: Frequency of flight distances

 First, get columns for the air carrier dataset